Čiližská Radvaň

 Čiližská Radvaň (Csilizradvány, [ˈtʃilizrɒdvaːɲ]) is a village and municipality in the Dunajská Streda District in the Trnava Region of south-west Slovakia.

 Geography

 The municipality lies at an altitude of 113 metres and covers an area of 21.412 km².
 It has a population of about 1,277 people.

 History

 In the 9th century, the territory of Čiližská Radvaň became part of the Kingdom of Hungary.
-The first mention of the village is from 1252 when it is mentioned in the Zobor Abbey’s land-registration as Villa Rodovan and Roduan.
+The first mention of the village is from 1252 when it is mentioned in the Zobor Abbey's land-registration as Villa Rodovan and Roduan.
 Until 1918, it belonged to Hungary.
-After the Austro-Hungarian army disintegrated in November 1918, Czechoslovakian troops occupied the area.
+After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area.
 After the Treaty of Trianon of 1920, it became officially part of Czechoslovakia and fell within Bratislava County until 1927.
 In November 1938, the First Vienna Award granted the area to Hungary and it was held by Hungary until 1945.
-After Soviet occupation in 1945, Czechoslovakian administration returned and the village became officially part of Czechoslovakia in 1947.
+After Soviet occupation in 1945, Czechoslovak administration returned and the village became officially part of Czechoslovakia in 1947.